saoirse-defi/milestone2-vanilla/README.md

 ## Introduction

-A 2D spaceship survival game built using Javascript and HTML Canvas.
+This repository represents my milstone project 2 for Code Institute.
+For this milestone project, I have created a 2D spaceship survival game built using Javascript and HTML Canvas.
 Developed using vanilla Javascript, no additional libraries were used.
 I have taken inspritation from a childhood video game called Geometery Wars, specifically a game mode called Pacifism.
-As a kid, I spend countless hours on this mode trying to beat my friend's high scores.
+As a child, I spend countless hours on this mode trying to beat my friend's high scores.
 The concept is simple, you don't have any projectiles so the only way to survive is to pass through gates in order to destroy nearby ships and to thin the ever increasing hoarde.
 The goal is to survive for as long as possible.
 Similarly to other arcade games, there is no possible way to beat the game.
 You must simply try and survive for as long as you can.
 Enemy speed increases when your score passes certain increments.
 This will be outlined to the user using custom sound effects.
+Cusomisation has been implemented in this application, the user has the ability to change the background and game difficulty at the start screen.
+Local storage is then used to track user customisation in between sessions.

 ## UX